 In developing the audit procedures to test compliance with the requirements for this federal program, the auditor must determine, from the following summary (also included in Part 2, "Matrix of Compliance Requirements"), which of the 12 types of compliance requirements have been identified as subject to the audit (noted with a "Y" in the summary matrix below), and then determine which of the compliance requirements that are subject to the audit are likely to have a direct and material effect on the federal program at the auditee.
 For each such compliance requirement subject to the audit, the auditor must use Part 3 (which includes generic details about each compliance requirement other than Special Tests and Provisions) and this program supplement (which includes any program-specific requirements) to perform the audit.
 When a compliance requirement is shown in the summary below as "N," it has been identified as not being subject to the audit.
-Auditors are not expected to test requirements that have been noted with an
+Auditors are not expected to test requirements that have been noted with an "N." See the Safe Harbor Status discussion in Part 1 for additional information.

-A В С E F G Н I J L М N
+A В C E F G Н I J L М N

 Activities Allowed or Unallowed Allowable Costs/Cost Principles Cash Management Eligibility Equipment and Real Property Management Matching, Level of Effort, Earmarking Period Of Performance Procurement and Suspension and Debarment Program Income Reporting Subrecipient Monitoring Special Tests and Provisions

 Y Y N N N N N N N Y N N